sbgraves237/radioMonitor/README.md

 * 0_7.
 Put the recording in an infinite loop to write a series of *.wav files with names constructed as with version 0_6.
 Done: 2018-11-04.

 * 0_8.
 Replace RECORD_SECONDS with RECORD_MINUTES in 0_7, make the other obvious corresponding adjustments, and put the recording in an infinite loop to write a series of *.wav files with names constructed as with version 0_7.
+Done:  2018-11-04.

 * 0_9.
 Make the default RECORD_MINUTES=60.
+Done:  2018-11-04.

 * 0_10.
+Create a maximum number of days to record.

-Change copyright to a standard software license that's free for noncommercial uses with a def
+* 0_11.
+Change copyright to a standard software license that's free for noncommercial uses copying some standard license of this nature.

 * 1_0.
 Release the version from 0_10 after testing.